 Led by Dr. Brian G. Gottardy, superintendent of schools, district administration works diligently to lead the district in continued success in school accountability, student performance, student-focused technology, employee excellence and fiscal management.

-Through the Web site, parents and guardians have access to district calendars, campus listings, the Parent-Student Handbook, testing dates, bus information and teacher web pages.
+Through the Web site, parents and guardians have access to district calendars, campus listings, the Parent-Student Handbook, testing dates, and teacher web pages.
 For general student and registration information, parents are encouraged to visit the Student-Parent 411 page.
 Parents can also log into the Parent Portal to review student grades and assignments, as well as cafeteria and library accounts.
 Parents will also find detailed information on class rankings and college planning on the district's Web site.

 Keeping students healthy is at the forefront of the district's goals.
 Health Services at North East takes an active role in improving the wellness of all students.
 School nurses keep children safe through clinic visits and also help educate students on healthy choices through school health initiatives.
 School Nutrition Services works serves balanced meals and educates students on smart food choices.